 Commenter Comment Responses TNC-2 The remainder of our comments are primarily related to the second stated objective, particularly the piece related to describing the distribution of fish species in relationship to habitat.
 FirstLight chose to use an index to describe habitat, the Qualitative Habitat Evaluation Index (QHEI).
 However, we contend that this index, at least in the way it is presented in the report, obscures the actual habitat qualities such that it is not possible to understand patterns of fish distribution in relationship to habitat characteristics.
 Biologically speaking, the relationship of fish to habitat is more complex than a single numeric value.
 Indeed, the QHEI is dependent upon data describing "the types and quality of substrate, instream cover, serval characteristics of channel morphology, riparian zone extent and quality, bank stability and condition, and pool-run-riffle quality and characteristics," as stated in the Study Report.
 However, it was not clear in the report how the QHEI value was calculated and what it represented, how individual habitat characteristics contributed to the score at each site, or what the distinctions were between sites of "poor" and "rich" habitat quality.
 As it stands, QHEI is not an adequate representation of habitat since the definition and characteristics of habitat are limited to the view of the biologist developing the index.
 It therefore does not meet the stated objectives to "describe the distribution of resident and diadromous fish species within the reaches of the river and in relationship to habitat."
 To do so, FirstLight should evaluate fish distribution by component habitat metrics, and at the very least, provide the data of the component metrics to increase the transparency of the results and conclusions.
-The distribution of fish species within reaches ar Information summarizing QHEI components is secopies of individual QHEI raw field data sheets a species distribution was related to habitat condition upper third to lentic conditions below French Kin smallmouth bass and fallfish, whereas the lowern dwelling species such as bluegill, pumpkinseed a were more common than smallmouth bass in the the upper TFI.
-Fallfish and smallmouth bass pref Crossman, 1973), which are more abundant in th lentic conditions (Coble, 1975; Heidinger, 1975; vegetation and dense debris cover, which are char generalists, including spottail shiner and yellow the impoundment area.
-This pattern of species di TNC-3 We also request that FirstLight please provide the length and weight data collected for sampled fish in spreadsheet format on the relicensing website.
+The distribution of fish species within reaches and relation to habitat was discussed in section 5 of the report.
+Information summarizing QHEI components is summarized in the attached table (Study 3.3.11 Attachment B), and copies of individual QHEI raw field data sheets are provided.
+Regardless of the QHEI, as noted in the report, fish species distribution was related to habitat conditions.
+There is a gradient of habitat in the TFI from lotic conditions in the upper third to lentic conditions below French King Gorge.
+The upstream stratum of the TFI was dominated by smallmouth bass and fallfish, whereas the lowermost stratum of the TFI which is lentic in nature is dominated by pond-dwelling species such as bluegill, pumpkinseed and yellow perch.
+Largemouth bass (another pond-dwelling species) were more common than smallmouth bass in the lower TFI, whereas smallmouth, are more common than largemouth in the upper TFI.
+Fallfish and smallmouth bass prefer habitat with gravel and cobble substrate, free of fines (Scott & Crossman, 1973), which are more abundant in the upper impoundment, whereas sunfish and largemouth bass prefer lentic conditions (Coble, 1975; Heidinger, 1975; Trial et al. , 1983), and substrates dominated by fines, as well as aquatic vegetation and dense debris cover, which are characteristic of the lower impoundment but absent further upriver.
+Habitat generalists, including spottail shiner and yellow perch were both dominant and generally evenly distributed throughout the impoundment area.
+This pattern of species distribution was consistent with observations by MDFG (1978).
+TNC-3 We also request that FirstLight please provide the length and weight data collected for sampled fish in spreadsheet format on the relicensing website.
 See USFWS-3.